-There’s a good reason why it’s not a bad idea to invest in a new set of tyres, as opposed to simply buying the one.
-Having the same tread pattern will allow your vehicle to drive straight, whereas wear on existing tyres will try and pull the vehicle in a particular direction.
+There’s a good reason to invest in a new set of tyres, as opposed to simply buying the one.
+Having the same tread pattern over all 4 tyres will allow your vehicle to drive straight, whereas uneven wear on different treads will try and pull the vehicle in a particular direction.

 Don’t be pennywise and pound foolish when buying new tyres, as an accident caused by your vehicle pulling to one side could cost you a lot more.

 Otherwise known as ride disturbance or tyre pull, tyre conicity occurs when a tyre inflates into a slight cone shape.
 This cone shape is the result of the belts in the tyres shifting during manufacture, so this problem can even occur in brand new tyres.
 It’s an easy problem to see with the naked eye and well worth looking for if you’ve recently purchased new tyres.
 Solution - check with a ruler for conicity on all tyres, if you see it in any of your tyres take it into your local service centre for a replacement tyre.

 This is the biggest tyre-related reason to get your vehicle’s tyres checked as soon as you start experiencing a pull.
 Air can leak from the air chambers, pass through the belts, and cause the piles of the tyre to separate.
 If this happens, not only will your car pull to one side, but your tyre could be living on borrowed time.
 Tyre failure at speed is something you don’t want to experience, so get your tyres checked immediately.